SonalSavaliya/-Structural-Protein-Sequences/README.md

 # Structural-Protein-Sequences

-My aim is to classify maximum protein types in the Structural Protein Sequences dataset using multiple machine learning classification algorithms.
+My aim is to classify maximum protein types in the Structural Protein Sequences dataset using multiple machine learning and deep learning  classification algorithms.
 The dataset is from [Kaggle](https://www.kaggle.com/shahir/protein-data-set).

 ## Data Preprocessing
   - Format the classification names